katrinasm/idolsched/README.md

 Additionally, this program is experimental and extremely cavalier.
 It has bad error messages and probably a lot of other unsupported stuff I forgot to list here.
 Also I haven't bothered to extract the game's database for myself, so data not retrieved from Kirara is likely a bit inaccurate.

 # how it made
+Note: you can skip this section if you aren't a giganerd.

 The current algorithm is a form of simulated annealing, treating schedules as states, and using -E[*voltage*] from a simulated live show as energy.
-It is mostly "vanilla" simulated annealing, except:
-- Since running a live is somewhat expensive, idolsched's annealer uses a cache of previously visited states' energy to avoid recalculating.
+It is mostly "vanilla" simulated annealing, except that since running a live is somewhat expensive, idolsched's annealer uses a cache of previously visited states' energy to avoid recalculating.
+In recent versions the cache hit rate has gone down substantially, so the cache may be removed in the future.
-- idolsched slightly adjusts the temperature in proportion to the cache hit rate to encourage exploration of new regions of the state space.
-In a previous version with better skill support, I found this hack helpful to produce good accessory configurations; without it, accessories would settle into some mediocre configuration very early on and stay there basically forever.

 The "moves" allowed to transform a schedule are:
 - exchanging a card from the green strategy with a card from one of the other strategies (this move is included instead of exchanging any two cards since exchanging two backliners has no significance for autoplay, currently the only thing idolsched is good for)